chelseyachubb/100daysofcode/README.md

 **Please note that this is my 100 days of Code, and anything in here may be incorrect or subject to..be able to be done better.
 This is my journey ya'll**

+### Day 13...ITERATORS!

+Fitting that I would have to do this lesson again!
+Today I am spent time reading back over the iterator lesson, I wasn't quite ready to move on.
+Nothing new to report here but just a repetition of yesterday's lessons.

 ### Day 12 Iterators!

 The word iterate just makes me _feel_ smarter so I already have that going for me.
 Today I created another secret message, aka Hello World, by using the .map method.